 The mission of the BU Initiative on Cities (IoC) is to engage researchers, policy makers, and constituencies from the United States and around the world to help plan for development of the sustainable infrastructure and essential services required for cities to flourish in the years ahead.
 Co-founded by late Boston Mayor Thomas M. Menino and directed by Prof. Graham Wilson, Chair of the Department of Political Science, the IoC is affiliated with the Frederick S. Pardee Center for the Study of the Longer-Range Future and sponsors symposia, directed studies and conferences tackling a variety of municipal challenges, from economic development and health care delivery, to education, security and transportation.
 Learn more about the Initiative on Cities.

 Launched in January 2021 in the heart of the Charles River Campus, the Newbury Center supports the success of first-generation undergraduate, graduate, and professional students at Boston University.
 The center is affiliated with BU Diversity & Inclusion and works collaboratively with faculty, staff, and alumni to offer a range of programming and services designed to create a community of belonging and an environment where first-generation students can thrive.
 Learn more about the Newbury Center.

 In September 2019, The Wellbeing Project was launched to center health and wellbeing as an essential part of Boston University’s campus culture.
 Through a host of special programs, events, and collaborations, the Project works to educate and inspire students to feel balanced and fulfilled each day.
-It follows the belief that health and overall wellbeing go hand-in-hand and that their benefits will help carry students through their time at BU and beyond.
-Learn more about the Wellbeing Project.
+In 2021, BU furthered its commitment to student mental and emotional wellbeing through an array of new resources, programming and collaborative efforts and the creation of Student Wellbeing.
+This team works to provide students with the tools they need to thrive as individuals and as engaged members of a diverse campus community.
+Learn more about Student Wellbeing and the Wellbeing Project.